LSD, also known as acid, is one of the most powerful mind-altering substances known to the drug culture, including big pharmaceutical.

 Make careful note of how your loved one is doing in rehabilitation.
 If they are positive and upbeat, now might be a good time to stop by.
 Whereas, if the person in treatment is struggling with the recovery process, it may be best to wait.

-Always check with the healthcare professional helping your loved one through their acid recovery before showing up for a visit.
+Always check with the healthcare professional helping your loved one through their acid/LSD recovery before showing up for a visit.

 LSD OUTPATIENT REHAB